5 Myths About Men’s Sexuality

 Myth 10: Men Don’t Need Emotional Support

-Research has shown that men who have strong social support networks tend to have better mental health outcomes.
-A study published in the American Journal of Men’s Health found that men who feel supported by their friends, family, and partners are less likely to experience depression and anxiety.
+Studies indicate that men who maintain robust social support networks experience improved mental health outcomes.
+Research in the American Journal of Men’s Health demonstrates that men who receive support from their social circles experience lower rates of depression and anxiety.